Bylaws

 6. To terminate memberships.

-100.06.05 COMPENSATION
+106.05 COMPENSATION

-100.06.06 VACANCIES IN OFFICE
+106.06 VACANCIES IN OFFICE

 In the event of a vacancy in the office of the President-elect, the Secretary shall assume the duties, but not the office of the President-elect.
 A general membership election will be held within ninety (90) days of said vacancy for the purpose of electing a new President-elect.

-All other vacancies occurring in the Board of Directors shall be filled for the unexpired terms by a vote of the majority of the remaining members of the Board of Directors or by a sole remaining Director.
-A person elected to fill a vacancy on the board shall hold office until the next election of the Board of Directors or
+All other vacancies occurring in the Board of Directors shall be filled (with the exception of the immediate past president) for the unexpired terms by a vote of the majority of the remaining members of the Board of Directors or by a sole remaining Director.
+A person elected to fill a vacancy on the board shall hold office until the next election of the Board of Directors or until their death, resignation or removal from office.

-100.06.07 LIABILITY AND INDEMNIFICATION BY THE ACADEMY OF DIRECTORS AND OFFICERS
+106.07 LIABILITY AND INDEMNIFICATION BY THE ACADEMY OF DIRECTORS AND OFFICERS

-The Directors and Officers of the Academy shall be indemnified as of right to the fullest extent now or hereafter permitted by law in connection with any actual or threatened civil, criminal, administrative or investigative action, suit or proceeding (whether brought by or in the name of the Academy, a subsidiary or otherwise) in which a Director or Officer is a witness or which is brought against a Director or Officer in his or her capacity as a Director or Officer of the Academy or of any corporation, partnership, joint venture, trust, employee benefit plan or other enterprise which the Director or Officer was serving at the request of the Academy.
+The Directors and Officers of the Academy shall be indemnified as of right to the fullest extent now or hereafter permitted by law in connection with any actual or threatened civil, criminal, administrative or investigative action, suit or proceeding (whether brought by or in the name of the Academy, a subsidiary or otherwise) in which a Director or Officer is a witness or which is brought against a Director or Officer in their capacity as a Director or Officer of the Academy or of any corporation, partnership, joint venture, trust, employee benefit plan or other enterprise which the Director or Officer was serving at the request of the Academy.
 Persons who are not Directors or Officers of the Academy may be similarly indemnified in respect of such service to the extent authorized at any time by the Board of Directors.

 The Academy may purchase and maintain insurance to protect itself and any such Director, Officer or other person against any liability asserted against him or her and incurred in respect of such service whether or not the Academy would have the power to indemnify such person against such liability by law or under the provisions of this section.
+A copy of the D&O certificate can be produced upon written request.

 The provisions of this section shall be applicable to actions, suits or proceedings, whether arising from acts or omissions, and to Directors, Officers, and other persons who have ceased to render such service, and shall inure to the benefit of the heirs, personal representatives, executors and administrators of the Directors, Officers and other persons referred to in this section.